Lynchrocket/Lynchrocket/README.md

 I’m interested in animation and TCS.
 Welcome to my [Blog](https://lynchrocket.github.io).

 ## 🎓 Education:
-- 2020/09 - 2024/06: B.E. in Computer Science and Technology, College of Engineering, Southern University of Science and Technology (SUSTech), China.
+- 2020/09 - 2024/06: B.E. in Computer Science and Technology, Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech), China.
 - 2024/09 - Present: Master in Computer Science, Université Paris-Saclay, France.

 ## 🥇 Top Langs